Western Animation: Codename: Kids Next Door aka: Kids Next Door

 The biggest obstacle to Professor XXX-L's goal to perfect the snowcone is the fact that he suffers from ice cream headaches very easily.

-An even bigger example of irony happened in "Operation: T.E.E.T.H." the first episode featuring Knightbrace.
-He had attempted to become a dentist, but flunked out of school; he almost defeated Sector V in their first battle, but was defeated because they were helped by a licensed dentist.
-Not much ironic considering Knightbrace was expelled from dental school for forcing braces on people who didn't need them.
-The real irony on a licensed dentist helping Sector V was said dentist being their main suspect.
-Oh, and Knightbrace being a clerk at a candy shop.
+An even bigger example of irony happened in "Operation: T.E.E.T.H.", the first episode featuring Knightbrace.
+He had attempted to become a dentist, but flunked out of school for forcing braces on people who didn't need them; he almost defeated Sector V in their first battle, but was defeated because they were helped by a licensed dentist - who was up to then their main suspect.
+Oh, and Knightbrace being the reluctant owner of a candy shop.

 I Was Told There Would Be Cake: Seven of the episodes feature the KND trying to take the cake from the Delightful Children from Down the Lane, who refuse to share it with anyone.
 To make it worse, said DCFDTL brag and boast about it, giving the KND justification.
 The cakes seem to vary, in both appearance and what happens to it (as in destroyed).